eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/adoption-view/intro.md

 #### Provider

-We distinguish Providers whether they want to publish data or logic using Agent Technology
+The Agents KIT distinguish Providers whether they want to publish data or logic using Agent Technology

 ##### Data Provider